MilosMrsovic/Stripe-Payment-Recovery-Automation/README.md

 ## CRM Integration

-Every outcome is sent to a GoHighLevel inbound webhook with a status and a tag.
-The GoHighLevel workflow finds the contact by email (or creates it), applies the tag and notifies the team when a payment needs attention.
+Every classified outcome (recovered, at risk, needs update, needs review) is sent to a GoHighLevel inbound webhook with its status.
+Unknown failures go to the team by email only.

+The GoHighLevel workflow finds the contact by email (or creates it), tags it `payment-recovered` or `payment-issue`, and notifies the team when a payment needs attention.
 The team sees the state of every failed payment without opening Stripe.

 ![GoHighLevel Workflow](screenshots/ghl_workflow.png)